lneely/acme-denote/README.md

 ### Open a note

 First, be sure to set up the [plumbing rules](./PLUMBING.md).
 Then, simply right-click on any identifier in the `/Denote/` window.

+### Edit a note

+Edit a note just like any other text file.
+Use `Put` to save.
+The Denote metadata will be refreshed automatically.

 ### Delete a note